 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 I just taught myself how to harvest Lavender the easy way!
 I didn’t follow any expert instructions, but it still worked.
-Now I have three mason jars full of dried Lavender ready for DIY projects!
+Now I have multiple mason jars full of dried Lavender ready for DIY projects!
 Here’s how I did it…

 Last Summer, our Lavender in our front gardens was growing quite nicely and at the end of the Summer I had regretted not learning how to harvest any of it to use for crafts, sachets and the like.